ZKNoxHQ/ETHDILITHIUM/pythonref/README.md

 ```

 ### With a ledger
-It is possible to use our Ledger app in order to compute signatures.
+It is possible to use our Ledger apps in order to compute signatures.

-In order to install the app (make sure the Ledger is connected and unlocked):
+In order to install the apps (make sure the Ledger is connected and unlocked):
 ```
 make install-ledger
 ```
+This installs two apps: MLDSA and MLDSAETH.

-For signing with the ledger, (don't forget to open the MLDSA app):
+For signing with the ledger, (don't forget to open the corresponding app):
 ```bash
 ./sign_cli.py signledger --data "1234"
 ```